Tutorial 03: OpenAPI Tools - Connect Your Agent to Web APIs

 - Check OpenAPI version (

-supported) - Verify all required fields present (
+3.0.0or3.1.0supported) - Verify all required fields present (

-) - Use proper JSON types (
+openapi,info,paths) - Use proper JSON types (

-) - Check for typos in field names
+stringnotstr,integernotint) - Check for typos in field names

-Issue 4: Agent Misinterprets Tool Output
+Issue 4: Agent Misinterprets Tool Outputβ

 Problem: Agent doesn't properly format API response